OpenLMLab/LEval/README.md

 Noted that we do not conduct prompt engineering when testing, and just use some simple and straight-forward prompts.

-We will also test the following open-sourced long-range models:
+We will also test the following open-sourced long-context models:

 - [ ] XGen-8k-7b
 - [ ] LongChat-16k-7b